 The following offices of Daemen College have been designated to disseminate consumer information: Office of Enrollment Management, Office of Financial Aid, Office of Institutional Research, Office of the Registrar, Office of Student Accounts.

 Daemen College is committed to serving its students effectively and responsively.
 Students with questions or concerns should communicate directly with the department or office concerned, with a view to resolving the issue as expeditiously as possible.
-If the matter remains unresolved at the department/unit level, students should bring their complaint to the attention of the dean of the pertinent academic division, the dean of students, the bursar, or the associate vice president for academic affairs, as applicable.
+If the matter remains unresolved at the department/unit level, students should bring their complaint to the attention of the dean of the pertinent academic division, the dean of students, the bursar, or the assistant vice president for student success, as applicable.
 The Student Dispute Resolution Procedure or the Grievance Procedure in Discrimination and Harassment Cases (both contained in the Daemen College Student Handbook) will be followed when applicable.

-Students who are unsure of whom to contact or who need further guidance may contact Dr. Kathleen Boone, Associate Vice President for Student Success, Sabrina Fennell, in the Student Success Center, Research and Information Commons, Daemen College, 4380 Main St., Amherst, NY 14226, telephone: 716.839.8301 for assistance.
+Students who are unsure of whom to contact or who need further guidance may contact the Assistant Vice President for Student Success, Sabrina Fennell, in the Student Success Center, Research and Information Commons, Daemen College, 4380 Main St., Amherst, NY 14226, telephone: 716.839.8228 for assistance.